GemmieDodger/codemadeeasy/README.md

 ## Planning

-Please see 'documentation/planning' folder
+For reference in external folder.
+Please see email.

 ## Deployment

-The deployed version can be accessed via [this link](https:..........).
+The deployed version can be accessed via [this link](https://secret-waters-97276.herokuapp.com/ ).

 This code has been deployed using Heroku.
 I have not used continuous deployment because over the course of this week, it will be updated substantially.
 My previous experience is that Heroku puts a block on automatic pushes if their quota is exceeded and it is noted that after completion, this code will need to be forked by businesses and adapted.
 This is a demo.

 *If you receive an error page*, please refresh the URI.
 It is likely that the app has been put to sleep and needs awakening.

+DISCLAIMERS: There is a small chance that this heroku page will not work.
+I occasionally run into Error R14 (Memory quota exceeded).
+This will need further research.
+Please note

-DISCLAIMER: Please note that this link works on the 28th January, but will go to sleep after a certain number of weeks and therefore not be able to be accessed at a later date.
+Please note that this link works on the 28th January, but will go to sleep after a certain number of weeks and therefore not be able to be accessed at a later date.

 ## Useage